Kitware/dive/docs/Pipeline-Documentation.md

+---
+hide:
+  - navigation
+---

 # Pipelines and Training

 Both web and desktop versions are capable of running canned pipelines and model training on your ground truth data.
 This document is to help you decide which pipeline to run.

 ## Help me choose

-Contact our team if you need help choosing the right data analysis strategy.
+[Contact our team](Support.md) if you need help choosing the right data analysis strategy.
 Please upload some sample data to viame.kitware.com to allow us to better assist you.

 ## Detection

 Best for a series of images that have no temporal relationship, such as arial photography of multiple scenes.
-Also preferred if you only care about aggregate date for the dataset, such as max occurrences of an object per scene.
+Also preferred if you only care about aggregate data for the dataset, such as max occurrences of an object per scene.

 | Pipeline | Use case |
 | -------- | -------- |